Leo Egger

 leo@enoriverplayers.org

-He has worked as an assistant director and intern for Target Margin Theater, Here Arts Center, La Mama Experimental Theatre, Krymov Lab NYC, and the David Geffen School of Drama.
+He has worked at Target Margin Theater as an intern and assistant director for David Herskovits, most recently on Remember This Trick.
+In addition to TMT, He has worked at Here Arts Center, Lower Manhattan Cultural Council, La Mama Experimental Theatre, 14th-Street Y, Krymov Lab NYC, Culture Lab LIC, and the David Geffen School of Drama.

 Nico Taylor